NellyW8/645Proj/README.md

 ## Deliverable List:

-1. Human readable IR produced from our program is in the ProgramOutput folder:
+1. Human readable IR produced from our program is in the ProgramOutputs folder:

     1). `example1.hello.ll`